 Image credit: nextluxury.com

 Building a walkway on a slope is a bit challenging.
-A concrete walkway that includes stairs can lead the way to your front entry.
-Check out how to install a pathway with stairs in your garden or backyard at nextluxury.com.
+A stamped concrete walkway that includes stairs can lead the way to your front entry, which I think looks incredible and will definitely increase curb appeal.

 Use Stones to Create Levels